cr432/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Description:
 Develop a website that allows car owners to input their car mileage and old maintenance data to receive current maintenance recommendations for their vehicle.

-Goals: Improve customer satisfaction by providing accurate maintenance recommendations / Enable efficient gathering and processing of input data to improve maintenance tracking
+Goals: Improve customer satisfaction by providing accurate maintenance recommendations / Enable efficient gathering and processing of input data to improve maintenance tracking / Provide recommendations in a user-friendly display

 User Stories:
 As a car owner, I want to be able to input my car mileage and old maintenance data so that I can receive current maintenance recommendations for my vehicle / As a user, I want to be able to easily navigate the website and input my car information quickly